What cultural faux pas should I try to avoid making in Washington DC?

 We asked people in Washington DC if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!...

 "It is important to be respectful of the local culture when visiting Washington DC.
 It is important to be aware of the local customs and to be mindful of the language you use.
 Avoid making jokes or comments that could be seen as offensive or disrespectful to the local population.
 Additionally, it is important to be aware of the local dress code and to dress appropriately for the occasion.
 It is also important to be aware of the local laws and to follow them.
-Finally, it is important to be respectful of the local environment and to be mindful of the impact your actions may have on the local environment," remarked another expat who made the move to Washington DC, the United States.
+Finally, it is important to be respectful of the local environment and to be mindful of the impact your actions may have on the local environment," explained one expat living in Washington DC, the United States.

 Other Questions: